-Obesity and lack of proper exercise is a huge contributor to poor posture.
+Obesity and lack of proper exercise is a huge contributor to the problem.
 It is an issue that concerns a steadily growing number of Americans.
 So many people lead largely sedentary lifestyles, sitting in front of a computer for eight hours a day and rarely getting the recommended amount of daily physical activity.
-The average person doesn’t even need to be clinically obese to begin suffering from the symptoms of poor posture.
+The average person doesn’t even need to be clinically obese to begin suffering from the symptoms.
 Being slightly overweight can be enough to change the way a person walks and put too much pressure on the spinal column near the shoulders, mid-back, and hips.
-No brace, mechanism or medical device can magically heal all the pain and soreness caused by poor posture brought about by overweight.
+No mechanism or medical device can magically heal all the pain and soreness caused by horrible posture brought about by being overweight.
 The solution to this?
 You’ve heard it time and time again, but it’s the honest truth: eat right and exercise.

 In addition to this, people who already have bad posture can fall into a vicious cycle.
-Over time, as poor posture such as slouching and slumping pulls the vertebrae out of alignment, it starts to feel normal.
+Over time, as slouching and slumping pulls the vertebrae out of alignment, it starts to feel normal.
 The bad habit causes muscle tension that can lead to further slouching and misalignment.
-The effects are hard to reverse because the muscle memory stores the information for the poor posture as “normal” which takes a lot of time and effort to re-train.
+The effects are hard to reverse because the muscle memory stores the information for the positions as “normal” which takes a lot of time and effort to re-train.

-No matter what is responsible for posture-related difficulties, corrective action should be taken before permanent problems develop, and a weak spinal column becomes a lifelong struggle.
-Individuals who have occupations such as truck drivers, movers, construction workers and office workers are at a higher risk of neck and back pain problems due to poor posture or technique and should take maintaining good posture seriously.
+No matter what is responsible for the difficulties, corrective action should be taken before permanent problems develop, and a weak spinal column becomes a lifelong struggle.
+Individuals who have occupations such as truck drivers, movers, construction workers and office workers are at a higher risk of neck and back pain problems due to terrible technique and should take maintaining good form seriously.
 These individuals should consider investing in ergonomic chairs, keyboards, seats and equipment to prevent bad posture and the health problems associated with it.
 Many will see an improvement in not only physical pain and discomfort, but experience a stronger and more positive emotional state as a result of this total body approach to wellness.

-If you’ve decided that a brace is for you, you should buy a posture brace.
+If you’ve decided that a brace is for you, you should buy one.

 Benefits And When To Use It

-The greatest benefit of the posture brace can be found by those who have posture issues and are suffering physical ailments or muscle pain as the result of sitting, walking, or sleeping in a way that leads to misalignment of the spine.
+Their greatest benefit can be found by those who have back and neck issues and are suffering physical ailments or muscle pain as the result of sitting, walking, or sleeping in a way that leads to misalignment of the spine.
 Braces offer a number of benefits including: improving appearance, encouraging good posture, relieving pain and retraining muscles.
 These benefits can be realized by wearing the brace during activities that would become too uncomfortable without it or as a measure to prevent injury or making already bad posture even worse.

-Studies show that it takes approximately six weeks to learn a new habit, so those who have been suffering from pain due to bad posture such as slouching in a chair and want to form better habits and improve their posture should use the brace (in conjunction with regular exercise) for at least six weeks to re-train themselves.
+Studies show that it takes approximately six weeks to learn a new habit, so those who have been suffering from pain caused by positions such as slouching in a chair and want to form better habits and improve their posture should use the brace (in conjunction with regular exercise) for at least six weeks to re-train themselves.